voxel51/fiftyone/docs/source/integrations/cvat.rst

 When annotating an existing label field, it can be useful to load the annotations into a different field than the one used to upload annotations.
-The `destination_field` parameter can be used for this purpose when calling :meth:`load_annotations() <fiftyone.core.collections.SampleCollection.load_annotations>`.
+The `dest_field` parameter can be used for this purpose when calling :meth:`load_annotations() <fiftyone.core.collections.SampleCollection.load_annotations>`.

-The `destination_field` parameter expects either a string field name or a dictionary mapping field names defined in the label schema to the corresponding destination field names.
+The `dest_field` parameter expects either a string field name or a dictionary mapping field names defined in the label schema to the corresponding destination field names.
 Providing a string is only allowed when annotating a single field.
-When multiple fields are being annotated, `destination_field` must be a dictionary.
+When multiple fields are being annotated, `dest_field` must be a dictionary.

 .. code:: python